Everybody's Talking About Jamie: Australian tour (TBA)

-Italy (2022 - 2023)
+Italy (2022–2023)

 The Italian production was announced in 2020.
-The debut will take place in 2022 in Rome at the Brancaccio Theater.
-The first Italian Tour will take place in 2023.
+The debut took place in 2022 in Rome at the Brancaccio Theater.
+The first Italian Tour took place in 2023.

-UK tour (2023–2024)
+UK tour and London (2023–2024)

-It was announced in June 2022 that the production will tour the UK again in 2023 and 2024.
+It was announced in June 2022 that the production will tour the UK again beginning at The Lowry, Salford in September 2023 until July 2024, starring Ivano Turco as Jamie, who has previously appeared notably in ALW's Cinderella and Get Up, Stand Up!
+The Bob Marley Musical It will also include a return run in London at the Peacock Theatre from 8 February to 23 March 2024.
+Everybody's Talking About Jamie's West End revival played its final performance on Saturday the 23rd of March 2024.

+Mexico (2023)

+The first Spanish language production of the musical premiered on April 14, 2023 at Teatro Manolo Fabregas in Mexico City.
+The show was headlined by Mexican singer and TV star Joaquin Bondoni and Guatemalan singer Nelson Carreras, both alternating the role of Jamie New.

+Sweden (2023)

+On September 1, 2023, the first Swedish production of the musical premiered at Malmö Opera with Oscar Pierrou Lindén in the lead role, and opera singer Loa Falkman as Hugo.

+San Francisco (2024)

+On June 1, 2024, the first non-replica American production premiered at Ray of Light Theatre in San Francisco with Romelo Urbi as Jamie, Anne Elizabeth Clark as Margaret, and J. Conrad Frank (Katya Smirnoff-Skyy) as Hugo/Loco.
+The show was performed at the historic Victoria Theatre.

-Critical reception
+Critical reception and accolades

 The musical received generally positive reviews.

 Ann Treneman of The Times, commenting after its West End run had been confirmed, exclaimed "I gave it a very rare five stars.
 The moment it ended the entire audience rose up as one.
 I think that it has such an impact for the same reason that Dear Evan Hansen, the musical that just cleaned up the Tony Awards in New York City, is such a success."
 Later stating that "This is hit material and it so deserved a chance to strut its stuff in Shaftesbury Avenue.
 Now it's got it."

 Clare Brennan of The Observer stated that "the drama lacks oomph but sheer exuberance carries this coming-of-age tale...That said, this is still a touching, funny and joyous production."
 Dominic Cavendish, in his four-star review in The Daily Telegraph, stated "I can't think of a musical that has set me spinning right round (like a record, baby) quite as much as this funny, outrageous, touching but oh-my-word PC flag-waving show...The show sends you out on a feel-good bubble of happiness.
 Think about it too much, though, and the bubble gets pricked."

 Mark Shenton of The Stage thought highly of the show, commenting "Everybody should soon be talking about Everybody's Talking About Jamie.
 This new British musical is by turns courageous and outrageous."